Amir-Shamsi/code-generator-and-uml-diagram/README.md

    - Parameters

 ### Draw UML Graph
-it easy to draw a uml graph based on what you need only by dragging `class` or `method` or `Arg` into the board.
+It's easy to draw a uml graph based on what you need only by dragging `class` or `method` or `Arg` into the board.
 <p align="center">
   <img src="uml-sc.png"/>
 </p>